Harshil-KD/Studio---3-Project-/README.md

 Discussed about the Pull Request:
 A pull request is a mechanism often used in distributed version control systems, such as Git, to propose changes to a codebase.
 It is a way for developers to notify others about changes they have made in a branch of a repository and request that those changes be reviewed, tested, and eventually merged into the main branch.
 A developer creates a new branch from the main branch.
 This new branch is where they will make their changes.
+The developer then opens a pull request, which is a request to merge their changes into the main branch.
+This includes details about the changes made, the purpose of the changes, and any relevant information.
 Code Changes: The developer makes the necessary changes to the code in their branch.

 Next Steps:
 Group Discussion about the UI design for the project.
 Group Discussion about the Functional and Non-functional Requirements for the project.
 (vaidik): Explain about different Tools for the UI design.